Sign up and verify

 Call the API

-Refresh the token
+Refresh the session

 Sign out